 You can calculate how much this service costs from their website as well.

-Personally, this is one of the best options to get to or leave Madrid airport quickly, comfortably and safely.
-And it’s one of the most I used.
+Personally, I think this is one of the best options to get to and from Madrid Airport quickly, comfortably and safely.
+And it’s one of the options I use most frequently.

 With this airport transfer, you will reach Madrid city centre from the airport in about 30 minutes.

-Other options to get to or from Madrid airport
+Other options for getting to and from Madrid Airport

-If you arrive by AVE train to Madrid from another city in Spain, and want to get to Barajas airport, you will be wondering how to get from Atocha train station to Madrid airport.
+If you arrive in Madrid by AVE train from another city in Spain, and want to get to Barajas airport, you will be wondering how to get from Atocha train station to Madrid Airport.

-You can go by Cercanias train, by bus or taxi.
+You can go by Cercanias train, by bus or by taxi.

 The Cercanias train connects Terminal 4 with Atocha station and Príncipe Pío station.
-First, if you are in terminals 1, 2 or 3, you will have to get to T4 by the free bus that connects all the terminals of the airport.
-Then, take line C1 of Cercanias, and in 30 minutes you will have arrived in Atocha train station.
+First, if you are in terminals T1, T2, or T3, you will have to get to T4 by the free bus that connects all the terminals of the airport.
+Then, take line C1 of Cercanias, and in 30 minutes you will have arrived at Atocha train station.